yungyuc/nsdhw_19au/hw3/README.rst

 4. Time the two multiplication functions and compare the performance.
 (1 point)

-Grader will run the following commands:
+On the latest NSD AMI, the grader will run the following commands:

 .. code-block:: bash